What is the importance of crossing over during meiosis? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells, each genetically distinct from the parent cell.

-Learn that this exchange of DNA between homologous chromosomes results in new combinations of alleles, contributing to genetic diversity in the offspring.
+Identify that the primary importance of crossing over is to increase genetic variation by allowing the exchange of DNA between homologous chromosomes, leading to new combinations of alleles.

-Realize that increased genetic variation is crucial for evolution and adaptation, as it provides a wider range of traits for natural selection to act upon.
+Consider that increased genetic variation is crucial for evolution and adaptation, as it provides a population with a wider range of traits that may be beneficial in changing environments.

-Conclude that crossing over is important because it increases genetic variation, which is essential for the survival and evolution of species.
+Note that while crossing over contributes to genetic diversity, it does not prevent mutations, ensure identical chromosome sets in daughter cells, or directly reduce chromosome numbers; these are functions of other processes in meiosis.

 Watch next